abenz1267/walker/README.md

 In the searchbar type in: `<host> <username>`.
 Select the host you want.
 Enter.

-## Star Walker with explicit modules
+## Start Walker with explicit modules

 You can start walker with explicit modules by using the `--modules` flag.
 Currently this only works when running Walker as a service.
 F.e: